siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

       A small population of fish have been introduced to a large lake.
 Make the following assumptions about the population of fish in the lake:
       - (M1) All the population of fish in the lake are the same species.
-      - (M2) The inital population of fish in the lake is 28 fish.
+      - (M2) The initial population of fish in the lake is 28 fish.
       - (M3) After 1 year, the population of fish is approximately 57.
       - (M4) The year to year ratio of the population of fish in the lake is approximately constant.
       + Make a table of the population of fish in the lake by year for the first 5 years.
       + Tiffany believes that the growth of the fish population in the lake can be modelled with an exponential function.
-Is Tiffany's belief consistant with the assumptions above?
+Is Tiffany's belief consistent with the assumptions above?
 If not, which assumption is contradicted?
 If so, what rate $k$ will the exponential have?
       + Make a table of the population of fish in the lake by month for the first 5 months.